Musick Point: History

-The headland was originally used by Māori of the Ngai Tai iwi (tribe), who dug a ditch across the peninsula as part of Te Waiarohia Pā (sometimes recorded as Te Naupata Pa), until it was overrun by the neighbouring Ngapuhi iwi in 1821.
+The headland was originally used by Māori of the Ngāi Tai ki Tāmaki iwi (tribe), who dug a ditch across the peninsula as part of Te Waiarohia Pā (sometimes recorded as Te Naupata Pa), until it was overrun by the neighbouring Ngāpuhi iwi in 1821.
 Parts of the ditch are still clearly visible.
 The beaches and the sea were plentiful sources of food for the local population.

 In 1836, 40000 acre, including the point, were bought by William Thomas Fairburn, a missionary, for 90 blankets, 24 adzes, 24 hoes, 14 spades, 80 pounds (money), 900 lb of tobacco, 24 combs, and 12 plain irons.
 The land was later parceled up and sold on.
 During the early settlers era it was called East Head, and until the 1930s it was known as Tāmaki Head.

-Today, it is a favorite spot for walking, wedding photos, sightseeing over the harbour and for recreational fishing, as well as being the site of a golf course.
+Today, it is a favourite spot for walking, wedding photos, sightseeing over the harbour and for recreational fishing, as well as being the site of a golf course.